 Thanks for checking out my recipe!
 I love hearing from my readers.
 You all allow me to do what I love and write this UK food blog, sharing vegetarian and vegan recipes, vegetable cake recipes and also easy vegan desserts.

-Disclosure: This recipe was commissioned by Trex.
+Disclosure: This recipe for vegan donuts was commissioned by Trex.
 All opinions are my own.